tedmdelacruz/recon-scripts/README.md

 \* Inspired by [lazyrecon](https://github.com/nahamsec/lazyrecon) by [nahamsec](https://github.com/nahamsec)

-\* Warning: this code was originally created for personal use
+\* This code is created for personal use.
+But feel free to try it out

 \* I'm not very good at bash, please point out any weird quirks that could use some improvements ♥